 Do you feel overwhelmed by debt?

 You're probably not alone.
-According to the latest report from the New York Federal Reserve, household debt increased by $192 billion in the second quarter of 2019.
+According to a report from the New York Federal Reserve, household debt increased by $192 billion in the second quarter of 2019.
 In fact, the level of household debt reached $13.86 trillion — which is a new record for household debt, beating the old record set around the time of the 2008 financial crisis.

 Non-housing balances increased by $37 billion, with $20 billion of that coming from an increase in credit card balances.
-This chart, from the New York Fed, shows how debt has been on the rise in recent years.
+This chart from the New York Fed shows how debt has been on the rise in recent years.